Circles

 whole hoop of the world.
 And while I stood there, I saw more than I can tell, and I understood more than I saw; for I was seeing in a sacred manner the shapes of all things in the spirit, and the shape of all shapes as they must live together like one being.
 And I saw that the sacred hoop of my people was one of many hoops that made one circle, wide as daylight and as starlight, and in the center grew one mighty flowering tree to shelter all children of one mother and one father.
 And I saw that it was holy."--Black Elk*

 The path to this kind of revelation begins with the smallest circles.
-Retrieve the mail, discard the unnecessary, put the necessary where its following process begins.
+Retrieve the mail, discard the unnecessary, and put the necessary where the following process begins.
 Small circle completed.

-Prepare food and discard the unnecessary immediately.
+Prepare food and discard unnecessary items immediately.
 Eat.
-Return pots, pans, dishes, and utensils to the dishwasher or into the sink to be washed, ultimately to the cupboard.
+Return pots, pans, dishes, and utensils to the dishwasher or sink to be washed, ultimately to the cupboard.
 Wipe the counter.
-Small circle completed.
+A small circle has been completed.

-Awareness of and attention to our small circles, our small processes is a spiritual practice.
+Awareness of and attention to our small circles and processes is a spiritual practice.
 Some may call it mindfulness.
 However, these efforts also teach worldly practicality that may help us lead more orderly, peaceful lives.
-Practically, completing our small circles, we learn to better negotiate the ever-larger ones.
+Practically, completing our small circles, we learn to negotiate the ever-larger ones better.

 ___________________________________________________________________